sunil-gumatimath/database-notebook/README.md

 - SCOTT schema: Simple schema with 14 employees and 4 departments
 - HR schema: Enterprise-level schema with 107 employees across 27 departments
 - Progressive learning from basics to advanced queries
-- Practice assignments for each topic
+- Practice assignments for each topic with consistent naming conventions

 **Database compatibility:** Primarily MySQL/MariaDB syntax with notes for Oracle and PostgreSQL.